 Classical education is different.
 It begins with the recognition that children are God’s gifts.
 Each is blessed with their own unique abilities and have a place in the world they must discover.
 Classical education is comprehensive human formation that acknowledges children are spiritual beings, and their spirit needs formed with their minds.

-Learning takes place as a dialog between teacher and student.
+Our schools are tech-free.
+Learning takes place as a dialog between teacher and student without the mediation of devices.
 Certainly, we have tests, but we do not test excessively.
 Our teachers know if a student is learning simply because they know their students and are in tune with how each student learns.
 They have a relationship with their students as a mentor and know what they have learned by their engagement in class.

 In a school that places a high value on virtue, many of the problems that children have in other schools are minimized.
-Of course, children must be challenged to overcome their fallen nature through prayer and the sacraments, and by striving to live lives of virtue just like adults.
-Issues will always occur that are natural expressions of their human development.
+Of course, children must be challenged to mature through prayer and the sacraments, and by striving to live lives of virtue just like adults.
+Issues will always occur in any school.
+They are natural expressions of their human development.
+The question is always how the school deals with behavioral issues when they do arise.

 Unfortunately, our children are victims of a culture that celebrates when human development is poorly formed contrary to human dignity and respect.
 At the Regina Academies, students are challenged to live up to the challenge Jesus gave us, to love our neighbor as ourself.
 Bullying, and other social issues, are addressed appropriately.